 - Crushed arms and legs that doctors sometimes need to amputate;

 - Internal organ damage, bleeding, and other injuries;

 - Head injuries, which can lead to traumatic brain injuries (TBI), especially among those who aren’t wearing bike helmets;

-- Neck and back injuries which can leave bike accident victims with lifelong chronic pain; and
+- Neck and back injuries can leave bike accident victims with lifelong chronic pain; and

-- Spinal cord injuries that can lead to permanent paralysis in some or all of the body.
+- Spinal cord injuries can lead to permanent paralysis in some or all of the body.